ankan-0610/github-parser/README.md

 # simple-github-parser

-A simple app that allows users to log in through their GitHub account.
+A simple app that allows users to log in through their GitHub account, and parse 'pom.xml' files in particular

+## Acknowledgement:

+I sincerely thank CloudDefense.ai for this wonderful opportunity of implementing this project and to exercise github api fetching skills.

 ## Table of Contents